maroon/maroon.github.io/posts/2018-08-31-hakyll-sass-dependency.md

                 ]
 ```

-Now the matcher contains the recursive glob, which is also reflected in the `makePatternDependency` call.
+Now the matcher contains the recursive glob, which is also reflected in the `makePatternDependency` call, and removes the route call.
 The compile step changes to retrieve the resource's contents rather than sending it to `sass`.
 This change allows the `novella.scss` contents to be recalled in the dependency step while skipping over any `sass` compilations for the imported SCSS files.
 The dependency step, as just mentioned, recalls the contents of `novella.scss` and passes it along to `sass`.
 Hakyll then takes the output and writes it to `assets/main.css`.

 Voilà!
 Hakyll will now update the CSS file whenever the any of the SCSS files are modified.